Pedro Menéndez de Avilés: Enterprise of La Florida

 In 1562, a group of Huguenots led by Jean Ribault arrived in territory claimed by Spain and called La Florida.
 They explored the mouth of the St. Johns River in Florida, calling it la Rivière de Mai (the River May).
 The French sailed northward and established a settlement called Charlesfort at Port Royal Sound in present-day South Carolina.

 On 19 August 1563, Pedro Menéndez and his brother Bartolomé were imprisoned by the Casa de Contratación, accused of accepting bribes and smuggling silver into Spain.
-In September, he received news that La Concepción, flagship of the New Spain fleet and commanded by his son Admiral Juan Menéndez, had disappeared off the coast of South Carolina, and was assumed to be dead.
+In September, he received news that La Concepción, flagship of the New Spain fleet and commanded by his son Admiral Juan Menéndez, had disappeared off the coast of South Carolina, and Juan was assumed to be dead.
 The ship was lost in a hurricane that scattered the fleet as it was returning to Spain, at the latitude of Bermuda off the coast of South Carolina.
 Menéndez conceived a plan for a voyage to La Florida to search for his son, who he believed might have reached there, but he was powerless to initiate it from prison, and his petitions to King Philip II went unanswered.

 Spain learned of the French expedition to Florida through its spies at ports on the Atlantic coast of France.
 Philip II was alarmed when Dr. Gabriel de Enveja reported that Jean Ribault had been appointed as "Captain-General and Viceroy of New France".
 He also said that a large expedition of ships, soldiers and supplies was being fitted at Dieppe for a voyage to Florida: it was to have more than 500 arquebusiers, and many dismounted bronze cannons were loaded aboard the vessels.

 After his release from prison, Menéndez was available again to serve the king's purposes.
 He was appointed as adelantado of La Florida, with the promise of a large land grant and the title of marquis if he was successful.
 He advised the king of the strategic importance of exploring the Florida coast for discovery of trade passages to the riches of China and Molucca.
 There was the hope that such waterways might also lead to the mines of New Spain in central Mexico and to the Pacific.
 He proposed colonizing several areas to defend the territory against incursions by the Indians and foreign powers.

 Menéndez expected to make vast profits for himself and to increase the royal treasury with this Florida enterprise, as it was to include the development of agriculture, fisheries, and naval stores.
 This ambitious venture was supported materially and politically by his kinship alliance of seventeen families from northern Spain, all tied by blood relations and marriage.
 They pledged their persons and fortunes to the adelentado, hoping to enrich themselves later with large grants of lands and royal honors of civil and military offices in La Florida.
 This support gave Menéndez a loyal cadre of lieutenants and officials who had blood connection to him, and had invested their own futures in his success.